 It was Djokovic’s determination and commitment that made Gencic notice his rapid development and realize that going abroad in search of an increased level of competition was the best option for his future.

-To that end, she made arrangement for him to train under former Croatian tennis player Nikola Pilic and in September 1999 the 12-year-old moved to the Pilić tennis academy in Oberschleibheim, Germany, where he spent four years.
+To that end, she made arrangements for him to train under former Croatian tennis player Nikola Pilic and in September 1999 the 12-year-old moved to the Pilić tennis academy in Oberschleibheim, Germany, where he spent four years.

-Subsequent career buildups saw Djokovic make his international debut in 2001 at the age of 14, won the European championship’s singles and doubles titles and were also part of the ‘Junior Davis Cup’ team from ‘Federal Republic of Yugoslavia’ in 2001 that reached the final.
+Subsequent career buildups saw Djokovic make his international debut in 2001 at the age of 14, won the European championship’s singles and doubles titles, and were also part of the ‘Junior Davis Cup’ team from ‘Federal Republic of Yugoslavia’ in 2001 that reached the final.